Zabrane/qlnd/doc/LightningTickerplants.md

 [Application Options]
 debuglevel=info
 alias=<Fill with sudo name.
 This name helps identify the node on the network>
-color=<Fill with color value given in hex format, for example #00FF00>
+color=<Fill with a color value given in hex format, for example, #00FF00>

 datadir=~/.lnd/data
 logdir=~/.lnd/logs